danmastrow/OutlookAppointmentScheduler/Readme.md

 ## Installation
 **GUI Install**
-Build the solution.
+1. Build the solution.
-Run the GUI project.
+2. Run the GUI project.
-Select Install Service.
+3. Select Install Service.
+4. The status of the service should now be displayed.

-Manual Install of Service:
+**Manual Install of Service:**
 - Install the service with the following steps:
 - Compile the project.
 - Open up a console or terminal window.